Yanet Garcia Shows Off Flawless Figure In Ultra-Tight Workout Gear

 The caption roughly translates to “it’s never too late to embark on a new path, live a new story, or build a new dream.”
 The model ends the message by telling her followers to never give up in all caps.

-Yanet’s 11 million followers were impressed with her toned figure and busty backside, leaving her plenty of compliments in the comments section and telling her how much she inspires them.
+Yanet’s 11 million followers were impressed with her toned figure and backside, leaving her plenty of compliments and telling her how much she inspires them.
 Many packed their comments full of emoji, ranging from hearts to heart-eyes and fire.

 “You are my motivation!” one Instagram user commented.